ncsa/Delta_doc/docs/source/user_guide/architecture.rst

 Specialized Nodes
 ---------------------

-Delta will support data transfer nodes (serving the "NCSA Delta" Globus collection) and nodes in support of other services.
+Delta supports data transfer nodes (serving the "NCSA Delta" Globus collection) and nodes in support of other services.

 Network
 ------------